jaymell/photo_mapper/Readme.md

 ## Photo Mapper
 Put pictures in a database on a map.
-Images displayed using Magnific Popup JS library
+Images displayed using PhotoSwipe -- www.photoswipe.com

 ####To do:
 * Save pin images instead of linking to them